 Grandma’s is America’s #1 brand of molasses that has been a trusted, household name generation after generation.
-Grandma’s Molasses is made of the highest grade, pure sugarcane molasses that is unsulfured and 100% natural, which contains no preservatives, artificial flavor or artificial color.
+Grandma’s Molasses is made of the highest grade, pure sugarcane molasses that is unsulfured and contains no preservatives, artificial flavor or artificial color.
 It’s the secret ingredient for baking and cooking.
 Grandma’s Molasses is a nutritious alternative to refined sugar that is also Kosher and gluten free.
 It’s essential in baked goods (gingerbreads, cookies, pies, cakes) and glazes.
 Grandma’s Molasses is also perfect in slow-cooked dishes like baked beans barbecue sauce recipes.
 It enhances ordinary meals by making them extraordinary, cherished recipes that meet Grandma’s seal of approval!

 Grandma’s comes in two grades: Original Molasses and Robust Molasses.
 Both are unsulfured molasses, making them the finest quality of sugarcane molasses available.

 You can trust that Grandma’s Molasses will bring a wholesome, homemade goodness every time and add love to every meal.